 You’ll only need a few simple ingredients to make this tasty zucchini casserole.
 The exact measurements are included in the recipe card below.
 Here’s an overview of what you’ll need:

 - Olive oil spray.

 - Fresh zucchini.

 - Kosher salt and black pepper: If using fine salt, reduce the amount you use.

 - Marinara sauce: It’s best to use a sugar-free sauce such as Rao’s.

 - Spices: Dried oregano and garlic powder.
 Spices are delicious and healthy, but make sure they are fresh.
 A stale spice can easily ruin a dish!

 How to make zucchini casserole

 It’s an easy recipe!
 The detailed instructions are in the recipe card below.
 Here are the basic steps:

-- Mix with marinara sauce, spices, and cheese.
+- Mix the drained zucchini slices with marinara sauce, spices, and shredded cheese.